Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Ice in the North Atlantic in winter is normal, but when ships put into ports along the east coast of North America in 1856, those aboard reported alarming sightings.
-Not only were icebergs and ice slabs far more numerous and farther south than usually found, they were huge.
-Some were described as being wider that New York’s Central Park and taller than the clock tower of London’s Westminster Palace once these were completed.
-They proved equally dangerous.
-Between January and March, some 830 men, women, and children perished and their ships vanished.
-And from the four largest of these vessels, only one man survived.
+Ice in the North Atlantic in winter is normal, but when ships put into ports along the east coast of North America in 1856, those aboard report alarming sightings.
+Not only are icebergs and ice slabs far more numerous and farther south than usually found, they are huge.
+Some are described as being wider that New York’s Central Park and taller than the clock tower of London’s Westminster Palace once these are completed.
+They prove equally dangerous.
+Between January and March, some 830 men, women, and children perish and their ships vanish.
+From the four largest of these vessels, only one man survives.

-Howland & Ridgway owned the Rutledge and hired Alexander Kelley to captain the her.
+Howland & Ridgway owned John Rutledge and hired Alexander Kelley to captain her.
 Although he had served on packet ships before, this was his first time in command on a transatlantic crossing.
 The passage to London went smoothly and among those who sailed with him were half-owner James Lawrence Ridgway, Alexander’s wife Irene, first mate Samuel Atkinson and his wife, boatswain William Ryan, and able seaman Thomas W. Nye.
-The last was not yet twenty-two, but came from a long line of New Bedford sailors, some of whom were well-known among the merchant trade.
-When it came time to return to New York, Kelley persuaded Irene to remain in Liverpool until spring, and Ridgway chose to sail home to his family aboard the Pacific, a luxury steamship that would leave later, but arrive earlier, in New York.
+The last was not yet twenty-two but came from a long line of New Bedford sailors, some of whom were well-known among the merchant trade.
+When it came time to return to New York, Kelley persuaded Irene to remain in Liverpool until spring, and Ridgway chose to sail home to his family aboard Pacific, a luxury steamship that would leave later but arrive earlier in New York.
 Several new sailors joined the crew, among them John Daley from Scotland.
-Aside from her cargo, the Rutledge carried steerage passengers, including William Henderson and his family: a wife, two sons and two daughters (ranging in age from five to sixteen), as well as his sister and niece who was one year old.
+Aside from her cargo, John Rutledge carried steerage passengers, including William Henderson and his family: a wife, two sons and two daughters (ranging in age from five to sixteen), as well as his sister and niece who was one year old.

-When the Rutledge set sail, Captain Kelley was aware of the ice reports, but not having the advantage of today’s technology, the information they contained was outdated.
+When John Rutledge set sail, Captain Kelley was aware of the ice reports, but not having the advantage of today’s technology, the information they contained was outdated.
 A month later, he realized that navigating the North Atlantic would take much longer than anticipated because of the proliferation of ice and the frequent storms the ship encountered.
-Four days later, on the 20th of February, the packet ship hit an iceberg and began taking on water.
+Four days later, on 20 February, the packet ship hit an iceberg and began taking on water.
 Unable to stop the flow, everyone was ordered to abandon ship.
 Not everyone got off, although many did.
-For those in the lifeboats they hoped and prayed that another ship would soon come to their rescue.
+Those in the lifeboats hoped and prayed that another ship would soon come to their rescue.

 Home